Loremil Machado: Death

-When Machado died in 1994, the New York Times said of him: "Mr. Machado was known for the intensity of his dancing even in styles like the Brazilian martial arts form Capoeira, which calls as much for reckless daring as for skill and training."
+Machado died on March 11, 1994.
+The New York Times obituary said of him: "Mr. Machado was known for the intensity of his dancing even in styles like the Brazilian martial arts form Capoeira, which calls as much for reckless daring as for skill and training."
 His longtime friend, writer and dancer Barbara Browning, said that the cause of death was AIDS.